m-danya/planty/README.md

 # alembic upgrade head

 # Alembic migrations are not being maintained yet due to a high pace of changes
 # during initial development.
-To get correct db from tests, run this:
+To get db with sample data from tests, uncomment a
+# line in `config.py` to avoid using in-memory db for tests and run this:
 pytest; cp planty_test.db planty.db

 # (backend is not dockerized yet)